JavierDevs/auto_clicker/README.txt

+'how_many_clicks' can be replaced with the number of clicks you want.
-'your_text' can be replaced with any text that you want to spam.
+'left' can be replaced with any button on the mouse you want to click.